AIcodeAcademy/AgentBlueprints/architect/output.builder.scaffold.sample.md

     number: 2,
     name: "dev-experience",
     prompt: `
+    - Add a .cursorrules file with coding standards and best practices.
     - Install ESLint and Prettier for development.
     - Configure ESLint to use the .cursorrules file.
     - Configure Prettier to be used as a formatter with ESLint.